ICANS/i4e_amqp_client/README.md

 - i4e_amqp_setup connect only when needed, disconnect after operation
 - dynamic declaration / deletion in setups
 - deletion in setup ("delete queue X and declare queue X again")
-- as always: more tests (units, tear down)
+- as always: more tests (units, tear down, custom modules in consumer)
 - full example.config
+- parallelization of consumer